Helsinki Hacklab is a hackerspace located in Helsinki, Finland.

 We are developing a better calendar and event system.
 For now, most reliable source for events and happenings is this page (events with names in English are held in English).

-(We have closed commenting on this page and kindly ask all questions to be directed to our discussion forum)
+(We have closed commenting on this page and kindly ask all questions to be directed to our discussion forum or IRC channel)